Man falls from wing of ‘Airplane Home’ in Oregon, suffers serious injuries

-PORTLAND, Ore.
-(KOIN) – A man was seriously injured Sunday evening after officials say he fell from the wing of an airplane that had been converted into a residence in Oregon.
+A man was seriously injured Sunday evening after officials say he fell from the wing of an airplane that had been converted into a residence in Oregon.
+KTLA’s sister station KOIN reports.

 The man was taking a tour of the Boeing 727, located in the city of Hillsboro, just west of Portland, when he slipped and fell 30 feet to the ground, according to Tualatin Valley Fire & Rescue.
 Officials said wet conditions may have contributed to the incident.